Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 If stains return after treatment, hidden moisture or mold may still be present inside the wall.
 In these cases, further inspection may be required.

-How to Prevent Mold From Returning After Removal
+How to Keep Mold From Returning After Drywall Cleanup

 Key Steps to Prevent Mold From Returning